-- Turn Knob [B] to select a Voice Memory. - 2 Turn Knob 1 to select a Voice Category.
+- Turn Knob [B] to select a Voice Memory.
+You can select Voice Memories other than those on PLG1/2. - Turn Knob 1 to select a Voice Category.
 The Voice Category in the LCD will blink.

-The different Voice Categories are listed on Page 65.
+The different Voice Categories are listed on Page 70.